 Bug spray poisoning

-This article discusses the harmful effects from breathing in or swallowing bug spray.
+This article discusses the harmful effects from breathing in or swallowing bug spray (repellent).

-Other less effective forms of bug sprays contain pyrethrins.
-Pyrethrins are a pesticide created from the chrysanthemum flower.
-It is generally considered nontoxic, but it can cause breathing problems if you breathe in large amounts.
+Other less effective bug sprays contain pyrethrins.
+Pyrethrins are a pesticide made from the chrysanthemum flower.
+It is generally considered nonpoisonous, but it can cause breathing problems if you breathe in large amounts.

-Bug sprays (insect repellants) are sold under various brand names.
+Bug sprays are sold under various brand names.

 - Breathing difficulty

-- Loss of alertness due to imbalance in oxygen level
+- Loss of alertness (stupor), from the blood oxygen level being out of balance

 - Tremors (if a large amount is swallowed)